-- R.I.S.C. did not directly address if the trial court erred on this issue, instead finding that the judge's error, if any, was harmless in this case because there was "voluminous [additional] evidence" to demonstrate the complainant's untruthfulness. - Practice tip: If evidence as to reputation is denied, attempt to admit opinion evidence, which constitutes a lower standard than reputation evidence.
+- R.I.S.C. did not directly address if the trial court erred on this issue, instead finding that the judge's error, if any, was harmless in this case because there was "voluminous [additional] evidence" to demonstrate the complainant's untruthfulness. - Practice tip: If evidence as to reputation is denied, attempt to admit opinion evidence, which requires lesser foundational proof than reputation evidence.